dongvt/data-structures/3-tree.md

 }
 ```

-next we will need to create our backtracking functoin:
+next we will need to create our backtracking function:

 ```python
 res = [] #we need a place to store the result